hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/heat_potentials.rst

-.. _heat_potentials-heat_potentials:
+.. _optimal_mean_reversion-heat_potentials:

 .. note::
    The following documentation closely follows the article by Alexandr Lipton and Marcos Lopez de Prado:
-   `"A closed-form solution for optimal mean-reverting trading strategies"<https://ssrn.com/abstract=3534445>`__
+   `"A closed-form solution for optimal mean-reverting trading strategies" <https://ssrn.com/abstract=3534445>`__

    As well as the book by Marcos Lopez de Prado:
-   `"Advances in Financial Machine Learning"<https://www.amazon.com/Advances-Financial-Machine-Learning-Marcos/dp/1119482089>`__
+   `"Advances in Financial Machine Learning" <https://www.amazon.com/Advances-Financial-Machine-Learning-Marcos/dp/1119482089>`__

 ====================================================================
 A closed-form solution for optimal mean-reverting trading strategies
 ====================================================================

-As stated in the the paper by Marcos Lopez de Prado: "When prices reflect all available information, they oscillate around an equilibrium level.
+As stated in the paper by Marcos Lopez de Prado: "When prices reflect all available information, they oscillate around an equilibrium level.
 This oscillation is the result of the temporary market impact caused by waves of buyers and sellers."
-Which means that if we can consider the asset prices to be mean-reverted, then we have a clear toolkit for it's approximation, namely, the Ornstein-Uhlenbeck process.
+Which means that if we can consider the asset prices to be mean-reverted, then there is a clear toolkit for it's approximation, namely, the Ornstein-Uhlenbeck process.

 Attempting to monetize this oscillations market makers provide liquidity by entering the long position if the asset is underpriced - hence, the price is lower than the equilibrium, and short position if the situation is reversed.
 The